 Need support with school?

-Schools have had to make their own calls on how to react to the new coronavirus, and their remote learning strategies vary hugely.
+Schools had to make their own calls on how to react to the new coronavirus, and their remote learning strategies varied hugely.
 So, we’re happy to be distanced from the pressures and politics of that, and able to consistently support students in-person in our centre with the increased safety precautions (which we have adjusted throughout the last 12 months to suit Government regulations and common sense).

-If you can see that remote learning due to social distancing restrictions is causing hassles for your child, they’re certainly not the only ones.
-Let them know that learning remotely is difficult for many.
+If you can see that remote learning due to social distancing restrictions caused hassles for your child, they’re certainly not the only ones.
+Let them know that.
+There are many in the same position.

 Let them know that they can have help to catch up (and get ahead) if they want it.
 Our program is more than just maths tutoring, or English tutoring; it’s holistic student coaching – the psychology has to be in place before academics can flourish.